andrewhaoyu/CTSLEB/README.md

 CTSLEB
 =======
 CT-SLEB is a method designed to generate multi-ancestry PRSs that incorporate existing large GWAS from EUR populations and smaller GWAS from non-EUR populations.
 The method has three key steps: 1.
-Clumping and Thresholding (CT) for selecting SNPs to be included in a PRS for the target population; 2.
-Empirical-Bayes (EB) method for estimating the coefficients of the SNPs; 3.
-Super-learning (SL) model to combine a series of PRSs generated under different SNP selection thresholds.
+Clumping and Thresholding for selecting SNPs to be included in a PRS for the target population; 2.
+Empirical-Bayes method for estimating the coefficients of the SNPs; 3.
+Super-learning model to combine a series of PRSs generated under different SNP selection thresholds.
 The method requires three independent datasets: (1) GWAS summary statistics from training datasets across EUR and non-EUR populations; (2) a tuning dataset for the target population to find optimal model parameters; and (3) a validation dataset for the target population to report the final prediction performance.

 Usage
 =======